 In the call to the unmanaged hosting interface to load the common language runtime (CLR).

 If an unmanaged hosting interface (instead of a simple managed executable) is used to load the CLR, you can specify a special flag in the call to the CorBindToRuntimeEx Function function.
 To enable the compatibility mode for the entire process, set the flags parameter for CorBindToRuntimeEx Function to STARTUP_ALWAYSFLOW_IMPERSONATION.

-This element can be used only in the application configuration file.
+In a .NET Framework application, this element can be used only in the application configuration file.